Last Updated on

 Hike to Lake Wabby

 Lake Wabby is a green coloured lake with a large sand dune.
-If you fancy it, you can run down the sand dune before diving into the refreshing lake at the bottom.
+If you fancy it, you can run down the sand dune before diving into the refreshing lake at the bottom which is the perfect end to a great walk on Fraser Island.
 If you’re lucky you might spot some freshwater turtles and fish!